microsoft/workshop-library/full/explore-analyze-data-with-R/README.md

     - Which route has the highest average arrival delay?

-## Quiz

-Test your knowledge with [a short quiz](https://review.docs.microsoft.com/en-us/learn/modules/explore-analyze-data-with-r/8-knowledge-check?branch=NEW-ml-explore-data)!

 ## Next steps

 Congratulations on finishing this challenge 🏅!

-There are other Learn Modules around using [R for Data Science](...).
-In this module, we learnt how to clean data, visualize data and transform data to derive insights and knowledge.
-The next set of modules show you how to create regression models, create classification models and create clustering models.
+There are other workshops coming soon around using R for Data Science.
+In this workshop, we learnt how to clean data, visualize data and transform data to derive insights and knowledge.
+The next set of workshops will show you how to create regression models, create classification models and create clustering models.
 Be sure to check them out!

 ## Practice